ExeKiller13/validation-service/README.md

 ***Solution***

 I've realized a Spring REST Service.
 It have a simple registration form.
-My system validate password by different criteria.
+My system validate password and email by different criteria.
 I used a regular expressions for checking strings.

 Used technologies: Spring Framework, Spring MVC, JUnit.